Davis scores season-high 37 as Lakers beat Bulls 101-90

 James, coming off a season-high 34-point outing in a win at Milwaukee two nights earlier, had six assists and six turnovers.
 And the Lakers won their eighth in a row against Chicago.

 The Bulls had won three in a row and matched a franchise record by scoring 115 or more in seven straight games.
-But against Los Angeles, they struggled for much of the game.
+But against stingy Los Angeles, they struggled, particularly in the early going.

 Zach LaVine led Chicago with 21 points and 10 rebounds.
 Coby White added 14 points and seven rebounds.

 The Lakers held off the Bulls 117-115 in Los Angeles two weeks earlier with Davis and Kentavious Caldwell-Pope missing the game because of injuries.
-Los Angeles wasted no time burying taking control in this one.
+Los Angeles wasted no time taking control in this one.

-Davis set the tone as the Lakers raced out to a 20-6 lead.
+Davis came in averaging 21.1 points — down five from last season.
+But he set the tone as the Lakers raced out to a 20-6 lead.
 He scored 13 of Los Angeles’ first 16 points, with three dunks in that stretch.

+“We want to make sure we’re playing through him as much as possible,” coach Frank Vogel said.
+“We have a lot of new guys on this team, so there’s been times early in the season where myself and even AD has been trying to get other guys comfortable.
+We knew this week, the beginning of this trip, was a time to really start having him be more assertive.”

 Davis also made two 3-pointers late in the half, including one in the closing minute to make it 61-31.
 And after Chicago’s Coby White hit a pull-up jumper, Dennis Schroder drove for a layup to bump the lead back to 30.